Shravan Tiwari

-Shravan Tiwari is an Indian screenwriter and director.
-Shravan Tiwari has directed and written films like 706 (film), Aazam and Murshid (TV series).
+Shravan Tiwari is an Indian-American filmmaker, screenwriter, and director.
+He has directed and written films like 706 (film), Aazam and Murshid (TV series)and Holy Ghost (2025 film).

 Career

-Shravan Tiwari started with first short Gujarati film Photo frame (2010) and the advocate (2013).
-A Hindi feature film the last Don.
+Shravan Tiwari started with the first short Gujarati film Photo frame (2010) and The Advocate (2013).
+A Hindi feature film The Last Don.
 It was 2015 theatrical release.
 The film 706, was released in 2019, was on Netflix.

-In 2021 released Hindi web series Kamathipura or the tattoo murders on Amazon, Hotstar and MX player, Murshid will release on Zee5 in 2023 is a Hindi web series.
+In 2021 released Hindi web series Kamathipura and The Tattoo Murders on Amazon Prime Video, Hotstar and MX player, Murshid released on Zee5 in 2023 is a Hindi web series.
 Aazam is a Hindi feature film released in 2023.